- Games, Toys, and Hobbies»

 Barbs (barbarians, for short) do generally take a lot of damage, however.
 They are good solo players, but they are even better when supported by a cleric focused on healing them.

 Rage is a feat that allows this class of character to hit even harder; you drag the Rage square from your feats list to the toolbar and click on it when you need an extra boost of damage.
-When Rage ends, the barbarian becomes fatigued (this can be alleviated with the clerical spell, lesser restoration).
+When Rage ends, the barbarian becomes fatigued (this can be alleviated with the clerical spell, lesser restoration, or with the same type potion).

 Though we'll limit this guide to free to play characters, consider that certain Epic Destinies abilities, which allow players to advance their characters beyond level 20, can significantly increase a barbarians ability to dodge and limit damage taken.